thameera/speeder/README.md

 speeder
 =======

-Speed reading engine in Javascript
+Speeder is a speed reading engine in Javascript.

+The primary script is js/SpeederEngine.js.
+The js/main.js script plugs the engine to the site.